haroonali72/min-swap/README.md

 # min-swap

-This was the hacker rank test to calculate min swap to sort an array in ascending order.
+This was the hacker rank test to return minimum swaps required to sort an array in ascending order.